 The pain, though short-lived, was nearly audible.

-Within minutes, my face was terrible swollen.
+Within minutes, my face was terribly swollen.
 By the next day, my eye had disappeared beneath the puffiness, and the swelling extended across the side of my face down to my mouth.
 After a few rounds of antihistamines and numerous icepacks, the condition improved, although I did opt to preach with an eyepatch in place on the Sunday after the sting to avoid scaring the children of the church.

 Thinking I was on the mend, I was surprised to find, three days after the sting, a sudden fever coupled with a fast-spreading swelling in my face.
 Blood vessels became visible under my skin, and a redness moved down my neck with each passing minute.
 An infection had set in.
 Ears ringing from the fever and growing dizzier by the second, I staggered into the urgent care clinic, received a steroid shot (which made me feel both highly energetic and totally bulletproof – a story for another time) and a prescription for antibiotics.
 The doctor told me, “You were about to be in very serious trouble.”
 I can only imagine what could have happened had medical attention been delayed.